adambowie00/newsfeed/README.md

 You should also change the USERNAME to your chosen username.

 You will also need to provide a font file, and place that file in the same directory as the main **newsfeeds_inky.py** code.
+The code above references **Arial.ttf**, but note this is a copyright font, and I cannot redistribute it here.
+Y

 Finally, amend the RSS feeds to whichever feeds you want to monitor.